 What’s a typical age-related change?

-Making a bad decision or mistake once in a while, like neglecting to change the oil in the car.
+We all make bad decisions or mistakes occasionally, like neglecting to change the oil in our cars.

 9